• Skip to primary navigation

 Expert Tips

 • Use soft, scoopable coconut oil, not melted.
-If you use melted coconut oil, the crust won't be the ssame.
+If you use melted coconut oil, the crust won't be the same.

-• Let the leeks and kale cool before transfering to the pie crust.
+• Let the leeks and kale cool before transferring them to the pie crust.

 • Freeze the dough for 10 minutes to allow for better texture.

-• Use full fat coconut milk from a can for best results.
+• Use full-fat coconut milk from a can for the best results.

 If you make this recipe, tag us on Instagram at @sunglowkitchen and hashtag#sunglowkitchen so we can see your delicious results!